 If you want to co-sleep with your baby, talk to the baby’s health care provider first.
 And never ever let the baby share your bed if you or your spouse has consumed alcohol.
 Read more about safe co-sleeping here.

-I hope this has resolved any questions you had on having your baby sleep on his back.
-Now head on to learn more about baby sleep or other baby tips.
+I hope this has resolved any questions you had on having your baby sleep on his or her back.
+If you have additional questions or thoughts on hte topic, please leave a comment below.